William L. Dawson (politician): Career

 Dawson, a member of the Democratic National Committee (DNC), had the long-term goal of increasing national black support for the party.
 Since the Civil War, most blacks had been allied with the Republican Party, as it had emancipated the slaves and led the movement for amendments to grant them citizenship and the franchise.
 T.R.M.
 Howard, who had moved to Chicago, challenged Dawson as a Republican opponent in the 1958 election, but Dawson won and kept his seat.

-Dawson was the first African American to serve as the chairman of a regular congressional committee beginning in 1949, leading the Committee on Expenditures in the Executive Departments in the Eighty-first and Eighty-second Congresses.
+In 1949, Dawson became the first African American to serve as the chairman of a regular congressional committee, and he led the Committee on Expenditures in the Executive Departments in the Eighty-first and Eighty-second Congresses.
 He chaired its successor, the Committee on Government Operations, in the Eighty-fourth through Ninety-first Congresses.
-For years he and Adam Clayton Powell Jr. from Harlem, New York, were the only two African-American representatives in Congress.
+For years, he and Adam Clayton Powell Jr. from Harlem, New York, were the only two African-American representatives in Congress.

 Dawson was also leader of the African-American "submachine" within the Cook County Democratic Organization.
 In the predominantly African-American wards, Dawson acted as his own political boss, handing out patronage and punishing rivals just as leaders of the larger machine did, such as Richard J. Daley.
-However, Dawson's machine had to continually support the regular machine in order to retain its own clout.
-He chose to work on city politics from this stance, rather than to conduct open civil rights challenges, and did not support the work of Dr. Martin Luther King Jr. in Chicago in the 1960s.
-Dawson undercut the nascent efforts of the Chicago Housing Authority in the early 1950s to integrate Black residents into white neighborhoods because those neighborhoods were outside Dawson's district and, hence, not votes he could deliver to the machine.
+However, Dawson's machine continually had to support the regular machine in order to retain its own clout.
+He chose to work on city politics from this stance, rather than to conduct open civil-rights challenges, and he did not support the work of Dr. Martin Luther King Jr. in Chicago in the 1960s.
+Dawson undercut the nascent efforts of the Chicago Housing Authority in the early 1950s to integrate black residents into white neighborhoods because those neighborhoods were outside Dawson's district and, hence, not votes that he could deliver to the machine.

-Dawson advised 1960 presidential candidate John F. Kennedy not to "use the phrase 'civil rights' in his speeches, because it might hurt the feelings of Dawson's Southern friends in Congress -- friends who had given Dawson control over many jobs in federal agencies."
+Dawson advised 1960 presidential candidate John F. Kennedy not to "use the phrase 'civil rights' in his speeches because it might hurt the feelings of Dawson's Southern friends in Congress -- friends who had given Dawson control over many jobs in federal agencies."
 President Kennedy offered Dawson the position of United States Postmaster General as a reward for his work on Kennedy's 1960 election campaign.
 Dawson declined, as he believed that he could accomplish more in the House.